facebook

 Cataract Surgery Types

-Cataract surgery is a common and safe procedure aimed at restoring clear vision.
-There are two main types of cataract treatment: Phacoemulsification (Phaco), which involves a small incision and uses ultrasound waves to break up the cloudy lens, and Extracapsular Cataract Extraction, used for advanced stages of cataracts.
-In both methods, the cloudy lens is replaced with an intraocular lens (IOL).
-After cataract surgery, especially in both eyes, patients experience greatly improved vision.
+Cataract surgery is a highly common and safe procedure with the intent of restoring clear vision.
+The two types of cataract procedures are Phacoemulsification (often referred to as Phaco or Phacoemuls), a procedure that is done through a small incision using ultrasound waves meaning the cloudy lens will be broken up, and Extracapsular Cataract Extraction, which is utilized in the advanced stages of cataracts.
+In both procedures, the cloudy lens will be replaced with an intraocular lens (IOL).
+After cataract surgery, particularly for patients who have cataracts in both eyes, they will often experience significantly improved vision.

 How Long Does Cataract Surgery Take?